rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 * Learn how to scale up and down nodes of Cassandra
 * Find a way to deploy in different machines so that you can test the network and performance
 * Work on data storage for Cassandra

+>**Further note**: If you want to use the data set [Avian Vocalizations from CA & NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa), you can use statements in (etc/sample_bird.cqlsh).
+Note that, we only use the metadata from the CSV file.
+Furthermore, we extract only a few fields.
+[A sample of extracted data is here](datasamples/birdsampledata.csv).

 ## Scylladb